Blog

 Monounsaturated fats (found in olive oil, avocados, and nuts) and polyunsaturated fats (found in fatty fish, walnuts, and seeds) are considered heart-healthy and should make up the majority of your fat intake.

-Saturated fats (found in animal products and some tropical oils) aren't necessarily harmful in moderate amounts, but they shouldn't dominate your fat intake.
+Saturated fats (found in animal products and some tropical oils) are fine in moderate amounts, though they shouldn't dominate your fat intake.

-Trans fats (found in some processed foods) should be avoided entirely, as they're linked to various health problems.
+Trans fats (found in some processed foods) should be avoided entirely, as they are linked to various health problems.

 The Hormone Connection

 Many important hormones, including testosterone, estrogen, and cortisol, are made from cholesterol and require adequate fat intake for optimal production.
-This is why extremely low-fat diets often lead to hormonal imbalances, particularly in women.
+Extremely low-fat diets often lead to hormonal imbalances for this reason, particularly in women.

 Quality Fat Sources